Can I Write Off Car Insurance as a Business Expense?

 We always recommend that you speak to a tax expert before claiming your auto insurance as a business expense or filing any forms.
 Just think of it as double-checking any work you've done on your own.

-The answer to this question is not as cut-and-dried as most people might think.
 There is no "best choice" that suits everyone.
-Honestly, it depends on all of the factors we discussed above: how often you're using the vehicle for business, the total expenses that means you can deduct, and how that measures up to the standard deduction.
+Whether you use the standard deduction or itemize your vehicle expenses depends on the factors we discussed above, including how often you're using the vehicle for business, the total expenses that means you can deduct, and how all of that measures up to the standard deduction.

 Share this page on Twitter Share this page on Facebook Share this page on LinkedIn